1987mat/Portfolio_Site/README.md

+Portfolio Website built with ReactJS functional components and hooks.

+.
+Intersection Observr API for fade in animation.
-Portfolio Website built with ReactJS, CSS and EmailJS library for contact section.
+.
+EmailJS library for contact section.